-- Zero participation score if late for classes more than twice. - Please do not surf the web since it is distracting for students seating around. - Please do mute your cell phone in lectures. - Please do not leave the classroom to take a phone call. - Please do not chat around during lectures. - Please do plant your name cards on your desk so that I could learn you and have ideas about your participation.
+- Zero participation score if late for classes more than twice. - Please do not surf the web. - Please do mute your cell phone in lectures. - Please do not leave the classroom to take a phone call. - Please do not chat around during lectures.